 “Sure.”
 I poured it out and set it in front of him, careful not to get too close this time.

-The Kings of Kearny Motorcycle Club only admitted members with prior military experience.
+The Kings of Kearny motorcycle club only admitted members with prior military experience.
 Every single man and woman who wore their leathers had fought for this country.
 It was part of why the local cops gave them some leeway, and why a lot of people in town put up with their bullshit.
-Jakob wasn’t the first person to ask me this question, but he was one of the few I wanted to answer.
+Jakob wasn’t the first person to ask me that question, but he was one of the few I wanted to answer.

 “I didn’t come to Kearny for the club,” I said.
 “My grandmother is in a nursing home in town.”